NextronSystems/thor-manual/scanning/using-thor.rst

   * - Parameter
     - Description
   * - **--deep**
-    - long runtime, stability issues due to disabled resource control
+    - Long runtime and possible stability issues because resource control is disabled
   * - **--c2-memory-analysis**
-    - many false positives on user workstations (especially browser memory)
+    - Many false positives on user workstations, especially in browser memory
   * - **--all-drives**
-    - long runtime, stability issues due to scan on network drives or other remote file systems
+    - Long runtime and possible stability issues because network drives or other remote file systems may be scanned
   * - **--mft-analysis**
-    - stability issues due to high memory usage
+    - Possible stability issues due to high memory usage
   * - **--process-dump**
-    - stability issues, possibly high disk space usage (free disk space checks are implemented but may fail)
+    - Possible stability issues and high disk space usage.
+Free disk space checks are implemented but may still fail
   * - **--no-builtin-registry-excludes**
-    - longer runtime, low positive impact
+    - Longer runtime with limited benefit

 Lesser Known But Useful Flags
 -----------------------------

-This section contains flags that are often used by analysts to tweak the scan in useful ways.
+This section contains flags that analysts often use to refine scan behavior.

 Alert Reason Limit
 ^^^^^^^^^^^^^^^^^^
-``--alert-reason-limit <limit>`` configures the number of reasons that are shown for each finding.
-Reasons with higher score are prioritized over those with lower score.
+``--alert-reason-limit <limit>`` configures how many reasons are shown for each finding.
+Reasons with higher scores are prioritized over those with lower scores.

-By default this is 2, but depending on your use case, higher values or zero (unlimited) might be useful.
+The default is ``2``, but depending on your use case, higher values or ``0`` (unlimited) may be useful.

 Object Logging
 ^^^^^^^^^^^^^^

-``--log-object "object type"`` specifies that objects of a specific type should be logged as informational messages, even if they don't reach the ``--score-info`` score.
+``--log-object "object type"`` specifies that objects of a specific type should be logged as informational messages, even if they do not reach the ``--score-info`` threshold.

-To avoid flooding the log with these messages, it's also possible to specify a limit per object type.
-This limit only applies to objects logged by this feature, and does not inhibit the logging of elements that reach the ``--score-info`` score.
-It can be set with ``--log-object "object type:limit"``.
+To avoid flooding the log, you can also specify a limit per object type.
+This limit applies only to messages generated by this feature and does not suppress elements that already reach the ``--score-info`` threshold.
+Set it with ``--log-object "object type:limit"``.

 ``--log-object`` comes with an extensive default list: